You know you can do the job, but how do you WIN the job?

 My advice?
 The next time you know you can DO the job, but are struggling to WIN it, follow these top tips:

 Speed = Appointments

-When customers are looking for tradesmen, they are looking for a skilled professional to help solve a problem.
+When customers are looking for tradespeople, they are looking for a skilled professional to help solve a problem.
 Whether that’s renovating an entire property or fixing a leak – customers look to Checkatrade for help.

 Communication is Key

 A key part of strong customer service is effective communication.
-Be open, friendly but professional, and more importantly be consistent.
+Be open, friendly but professional, and most importantly be consistent.
 If you make a promise to a customer that you will call them at 5pm on Tuesday, make sure it happens.
 Letting customers down from the early stages will quickly put them off and ruin your chances of winning the job from the word go.

 Quick Turnaround Quotes